xspronken/xspronken.github.io/_posts/2022-09-09-GSoC-Final-Submission.md

 Finally the website folder is published to the [gh-pages](https://github.com/qutip/qutip-benchmark/tree/gh-pages) branch which hosts the [qutip-benchmark](https://qutip.org/qutip-benchmark/) section of [qutip.org](https://qutip.org/)

 #### 2. Running and plotting benchmarks locally as a user
-Information about this can be found in the [README.md](https://github.com/qutip/qutip-benchmark/blob/master/README.md) file at the root of the repo.
+Information about this can be found in the [README.md](https://github.com/qutip/qutip-benchmark/blob/master/README.md) and [tutorial.md](https://github.com/qutip/qutip-benchmark/blob/master/tutorial.md) files at the root of the repo.

 ## TODO